raja-lovescoding/Querry-Tree/README.md

 # Arbor

-Branched-based chatting with strong memory for all your needs.
+Arbor is Branch-based chatting with AI with strong memory for all your needs.

 Arbor lets you create branching chat sessions so you can explore multiple ideas without losing context.
 Each branch preserves long-term memory, making it easy to compare directions, revisit old thoughts, and keep your reasoning organized.
 <img width="1893" height="911" alt="image" src="https://github.com/user-attachments/assets/58569137-fd23-4b11-9e7d-3a3c7debcc40" />